openebs/website/docs/main/troubleshooting/troubleshooting-replicated-storage.md

 ## Snapshots and Clones

-Replicated Storage has no snapshot or cloning capabilities.
+Replicated Storage currently supports provisioning snapshots and clones on volumes with only one replica.

 ## Volumes are "Highly Durable" but without multipathing are not "Highly Available"